 The burner starts automatically when the hot water tap is opened and water flow is greater than 1.5 litres per minute.
 A burner control adjusts the heater output according to the inlet water temperature and flow to maintain a consistent outlet temperature of around 45-49°C. To conserve gas, the burner switches off automatically when the tap is turned off.
 And there’s a thermal cut-off switch to stop scalding temperatures.

 Other systems take up to 45 minutes to the heat the water, which means you need to plan ahead or be willing to wait.
 For example, the Truma UltraRapid Gas and Electric water heater takes 45 minutes on gas, 40 minutes on electric or 28 minutes on both, based on heating 14 litres of water from 20°C to 65°C.

 That said, it will continuously reheat the water while you’re showering, so somebody else can shower immediately after you and still enjoy hot water.

 How Long Will The Gas Last?

 If you’re looking at gas hot water heaters, you’ll want to know which models consume more gas.
 Instant or tank models?
 After all, you don’t want to run out in the middle of a nice hot shower.

-Instant models, like the Truma AquaGo and Camec Digital Instant, will use more gas but you have the option to use it selectively and only heat what you need, when you need it.
+Instant models, like the Truma AquaGo and Camec 13kW Digital Instant, as well as the Camec 13kW Digital Instant with Flojet 12V will use more gas but you have the option to use it selectively and only heat what you need, when you need it.
 So it works out to be about the same consumption as a model with a tank.

 How Many People Will Be Using It And How Often?